-Dorsey and McKelvey got to work, quickly developing the company and product in less than a year’s time, launching in 2010.
+Dorsey and McKelvey got to work, quickly developing the company and product in less than a year, launching in 2010.

 Its platform allows small businesses to accept card payments without the need to contract through larger payment processing companies.

-In addition to their credit card processing services, Square launched several other products under the Square name.
+In addition to its credit card processing services, Square launched several other products under the Square name.

 Square Capital was created as a way to offer business financing to merchants using the company.

-Their app Square Cash allows users to send each other payments directly.
+The app, Square Cash, allows users to send each other payments directly.

 Square Cash would later be renamed Cash App, and is used by millions of people a year.

-Square’s business model is similar to that of Stripe, charging a base percentage and transaction fee for every transaction made using the softwareStock Advice That Beats The Market!
-Stock Advisor's recommendations have beaten the market over the past 19 years.
-Tired of picking losers?
-Stock Dork readers can join for only $99 a year!
-Check out Stock Advisor today!
+Square’s business model is similar to that of Stripe, charging a base percentage and transaction fee for every transaction made using the software.

 Stripe has proven itself to be quite the unicorn in the financial technology market, growing from a small startup in 2009 to the most valuable startup ever conceived as of this year.

-Stripe offers a variety of high-quality services and software to their customers and client base and has an incredible reputation for going above and beyond for the people using their services.
+Stripe offers a variety of high-quality services and software to its customers and client base and has an incredible reputation for going above and beyond for the people using its services.

-Because of their $95 billion valuation, you can be sure that, should there be a Stripe IPO, the Stripe stock price will be high.
+Because of the $95 billion valuations, you can be sure that, should there be a Stripe IPO, the Stripe stock price will be high.

-Unfortunately, at this time, a Stripe IPO has not been announced.
-And according to investor Sequoia, planning for an initial public offering would take place over at least a year.
+Unfortunately, at this time, a Stripe IPO date has not been announced.

-For investors who want to buy Stripe stock but can’t wait for an IPO, looking at their competitors that are publicly traded on the stock market could be worth your while.
+For investors who want to buy Stripe stock but can’t wait for an IPO, looking at publicly traded competitors on the stock market could be worth your while.

-Two competitors on the stock market right now are PayPal and Square, both of which are excellent alternatives to Stripe.
+Two competitors on the stock market right now are PayPal and Block (Square), both of which are excellent alternatives to Stripe.

 If you’re patient though, holding out to buy Stripe stock isn’t a bad idea, considering just how much they’re worth, and the waves they’ve made in the last few years alone.